Jacobs School of Engineering: Mechanical and Aerospace Engineering

 The Department of Mechanical and Aerospace Engineering was founded in 1964 as AMES, the first engineering department at UC San Diego.
 It was renamed to MAE in 1999.
 The department has 44 faculty members, 1,092 undergraduates, and 547 graduate students.
 Undergraduate students pursue BS degrees in aerospace engineering, environmental engineering, and mechanical engineering.
 Graduate students may obtain MS, MAS, and PhD degrees in the areas of applied and solid mechanics, material sciences, fluid mechanics, energy, thermal sciences, engineering physics, dynamic systems and controls, environmental engineering, biomechanics, and design.

-NanoEngineering
+Aiiso Yufeng Li Family Department of Chemical and Nano Engineering

-The Department of NanoEngineering, founded in 2007, is the youngest engineering department in the Jacobs School.
+The Aiiso Yufeng Li Family Department of Chemical and Nano Engineering, founded in 2007, is the youngest engineering department in the Jacobs School.
 It is the first nanoengineering department in the United States to offer both undergraduate and graduate degree programs.
 As of 2019, it has 30 faculty members, 722 undergraduates, and 200 graduate students.
 In fall of 2008, NanoEngineering took administrative control of chemical engineering.
 The undergraduate nanoengineering program was awarded ABET accreditation in 2010, the first of its kind in the nation to receive such accreditation.
 Undergraduates can choose an engineering focus in bioengineering, chemical engineering, electrical engineering, mechanical engineering, or materials science.
 Graduate students can obtain MS and PhD degrees in either nanoengineering or chemical engineering.